-Although I’ve sung and played these songs for years, I had never carefully scrutinized the poetic lyrics.
+Although I’ve sung and played hymns for years, I had never carefully scrutinized the poetic lyrics.
 Curiously, when putting together this album, my faith was somewhat bolstered as I examined the lyrics from my earlier hymn arrangements.
 Reading and considering the words to “Take My Life and Let It Be Consecrated,” for example, prompted a question: Was I truly “all in” or was I “out?”
 And if I was “all in,” how could more fully embrace the process and journey of not withholding anything from God?

-It dawned on me; if re-examining these “played out,” old songs helped rekindle my smoldering faith, maybe my updated renditions could help other re-experience the efficacy of these songs.
+It dawned on me; if re-examining these “played out,” old songs helped rekindle my smoldering faith, maybe my updated renditions could help others re-experience the efficacy of these songs.
 I like the metaphor of staging an old painting within a new frame with proper lighting, to facilitate seeing for the first time what was in front of us all along.

 Going Beyond Self-Interest

 Hymns provide a connection to our pasts while speaking to our present circumstances.
 One might experience a sense of peace through knowing our grandparents’ grandparents sang these songs.
 On the occasions when I’ve volunteered to play hymns in senior centers, I’ve seen residents’ faces light up.
 Those who barely utter a word start singing along.
 Obviously for many, there is a deep connection to songs like “Be Still My Soul.”
 These hymns seem to offer comfort and reassurance.

 I do most of my praying as I walk.
 Before committing myself fully to this project, I walked and prayed.
 I asked God to use this music in ways beyond what I could imagine, for His purposes.
 I didn’t want this album to be about me or about further proving my musicianship.
 In my mind, this project needed to be about something deeper than that.
 Now that the music is arranged, recorded and about to be released, my prayer persists.